thomasbattram/thesis/meetings/2020-10-16/notes.md

 ## AOB

-* Thinking of submitting h2ewas stuff to ajhg
+* Thinking of submitting h2ewas stuff to ajhg -- go for it